jgilles118/BuildDirectories/README.md

-This java code was created to teach students how to directories or folders in a Windows OS.
+This java code was created to teach students how to build directories or folders in a Windows OS.

 This code will work for other operating systems, but the student must remember to change the path